jadijadi/lpic1book/1035_create,_monitor_and_kill_processes.md

 > Every process has a ProcessID (PID) and a PPID (Parent Process ID).

 #### finding proccesses
-You've seen that `ps -ef` shows proccesses from all users.
-We can `grep` on that and see who is running `gedit` and what is its proccess ID:
+You've seen that `ps -ef` shows processes from all users.
+We can `grep` on that and see who is running `gedit` and what is its process ID:

 ````
 jadi@funlife:~$ ps -ef | grep gedit